KSheridan86/project-3-heart-of-darkness/README.md

 ### From a User's Perspective
 As a user it is important:

-1. That it is easy to follow the game.
+1. That it is easy to follow the story.
-2. To understand the rules of the game.
-3. To understand how to start the game.
+3. That they understand how to start and play through the story/game.
-4. To choose a game they want to play.
-5. To quit the game if they want to.
+5. They can quit if they want to.
-6. To answer questions and receive a result.
-7. To view their scores.
-8. To view the leaderboard.

 ### Users Fulfilment

-1. The game is laid out clearly so the user knows immediately what to do.
-A welcome message is provided prompting the user for their name.
+1. The site is laid out clearly so the user knows immediately what to do.
-2. Rules are available for the user to view.
+2. An introduction message is provided explaining the narrative.
-3. Clear instructions are given on how to start the game.
+3. Clear instructions are given on how to play the game.
-4. Clear instructions are given on how to select the country they want to play.
+4. The user is asked if they would like to begin the story.
+5. Prompts are provided every time the user must make a decision.
-5. The user is given opportunities to quit the game throughout.
+5. The user is given the opportunity to quit the story/game in each of the three acts.
-6. The user is asked multiple choice questions which they can answer by typing in a letter and are given a result as to whether they answered correctly or incorrectly.
-7. After each section ends the user is shown how they scored in that round.
+7. After each act ends the user is asked if they would like to continue..
-8. At the end of the game and if they quit the user is given the option to view the leaderboard.

 -----
 ## UX

-While I did want to give the game a bit of design it was designed minimally as the instructions were to produce a command line interface application.
-Minimal styles were achieved by adding a background image, adding a mock screen and color to the 'Let's Play' button.
+I wanted to give the story/game a bit of styling to add to the overall user experience.
+I kept it minimal as the instructions were to produce a command line interface application.
+By adding a background image, a border around the terminal and color to the 'Enter the Jungle?' button I believe that the finished styles work well with the theme of the story/game and the project.

 [Back to the Top](#table-of-contents)